Graduation hat with purple flowers and 2025

 Student Expenses

-In Academic Year 2022-2023, 26 students received $87,577 in Bridge Fund awards.
-These costs can become a significant financial factor in continuing a college education.
-The Bridge Fund allows students to focus less on financial limitations and concentrate on their education—academic courses, mentorship, opportunities for internships and/or studying abroad in their college experience.
+In Academic Year 2024-2025, 15 students received Bridge Fund awards with a specific focus on book assistance.
+High costs can become a significant factor in continuing college education.
+The Bridge Fund allows students to focus less on financial limitations and concentrate on their education—academic courses, mentorship, opportunities for internships and/or studying abroad in their college experience

 Bridge Fund Impact